Traversable wormholes and the Brouwer fixed-point theorem: Conclusion

 \section{Conclusion}

-A typical star has a dense spherical core.
-If $r=r_1$ denotes the radius of the core and $K(r_1)$ its mass, then $m(r)$, the effective mass of the star, is given by Eq. (\ref{E:m(r)}).
+If $r=r_1$ denotes the radius of the core of the star, then $m(r)$, the effective mass of the star for $r>r_1$, is given by Eq. (\ref{E:m(r)}).
 The function $m(r)$ satisfies the hypothesis of the Brouwer fixed-point theorem.
-The fixed point can be viewed as the radius of the throat of a traversable wormhole since $b(r_0)= m(r_0)=r_0$ and $b'(r_0)=m'(r_0)<1$.
-This result agrees with an earlier finding \cite{pK13} showing that a typical neutron star requires a core of quark matter of radius 1 m for the possible existence of a wormhole.
-The above result can also be applied to a dark-matter setting by treating a star of radius $r=r_1$ as the core.
+The fixed point can be viewed as the radius of the throat of a traversable wormhole since $b(r_0)= m(r_0)=r_0$ and $b'(r_0)=m'(r_0)<1$, thereby satisfying the flare-out condition.
+This result can also be applied to a dark-matter setting by treating a star of radius $r=r_1$ as the core.
 So the possible existence of traversable wormholes follows directly from purely mathematical considerations without going beyond the physical requirements already in place.